-The club or pole that Saint Jude carries is a reference to the way in which he died.
+The club or pole that Saint Jude carries is a reference to how he died.
 It is believed that he was martyred for his beliefs and was caned to death in Persia.
 He is buried in a crypt beneath Saint Peter’s Basilica.
 After his death, pilgrims came to pay their respects to him.
 Many of his followers reported receiving powerful messages and healing as they prayed to him.
 These miracles added to the lore surrounding St. Jude’s gifts.

 Praying to St. Jude

 Today, more than ever, people seek comfort and guidance from this saint.
 The worries and demands that are placed on us can often seem too much to bear.
 That is what is so awe-inspiring about Saint Jude.
 No dilemma is too difficult to place on his shoulders and no trouble is too great to ask for his assistance with.
 Pay special homage to St. Jude on his feast day, October 28.

 When invoking St. Jude, start by cleansing your home with a white sage smudge stick or juniper smudge stick.
 Light a 7 Day St. Jude candle and anoint a St. Jude prayer card with St. Jude oil.
 Clear your mind and focus your intentions on your desired goal.
 Recite the following prayer:

 Most holy Apostle, Saint Jude, faithful servant and friend of Jesus, the Church honors and invokes you universally, as the patron of difficult cases, of things almost despaired of, Pray for me, I am so helpless and alone.

 Intercede with God for me that He bring visible and speedy help where help is almost despaired of.
 Come to my assistance in this great need that I may receive the consolation and help of heaven in all my necessities, tribulations, and sufferings, particularly - (make your request here) - and that I may praise God with you and all the saints forever.